tomjelen/coverletter-coauthor/README.md

 ## Parking lot

-- Error handling when interacting with the model
 - Dockerization with production setup
 - Dependency locking
 - Think about CORS, auth, etc. Depending on how the API is to be used and deployed.